NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 1. [Download Apache Spark](https://spark.apache.org/downloads.html).
    Supported versions of Spark are listed on the [RAPIDS Accelerator download page](../download.md).
-Please note that only scala version 2.12 is currently supported by the accelerator.
+Please note that only Scala version 2.12 is currently supported by the accelerator.

    Note that you can download these into a local directory and untar the Spark `.tar.gz` as a directory named `spark`.